 We ran both unimodal and multimodal serial reproduction chains for both humans and GPT-4 (Fig. 2).
 Qualitatively, for humans, we found that multimodal chain samples seem much easier to describe in language (Fig. 3).
 Quantitatively, we found evidence that the addition of transmission through language leads to the emergence of more compressible (and, therefore, more abstract) stimuli in the stationary distribution (Fig. 5A).
 Additionally, language representations are more predictive of the complexity of human multimodal boards than that of unimodal boards (Fig. 5B), suggesting that, in humans, a purely unimodal paradigm does not tap into abstractions that can be shared with language as much as a multimodal paradigm.
 In contrast, GPT-4 unimodal and multimodal boards both qualitatively seem easy to describe in language (Fig. 3).
 Quantitatively, the change in complexity across unimodal and multimodal boards is significantly less in GPT-4 than the corresponding change in humans (Fig. 5A).
 Language representations are more predictive of GPT-4 board complexities than human representations (Fig. 5B).
+Future work will involve understanding which specific components of the language descriptions (e.g. spatial expressions or metaphorical descriptions) influences the complexity of the resulting board distribution.

 This evidence suggests that GPT-4 abstract visual representations are much closer to linguistic representations than those of humans.
 This may have resulted from the training paradigm for GPT-4.
-Although the information on how GPT-4 was trained is not fully public, many similar visionlanguage models are trained on large amounts of text data and jointly match images with their language descriptions during training(Radford et al., 2021), leading to a tight coupling between vision and language representations.
+Although its training information is not fully public, many similar vision-language models are trained on large amounts of text data and jointly match images with their language descriptions during training(Radford et al., 2021), leading to a tight coupling between vision and language representations.
 The fact that human unimodal and multimodal boards have a significantly greater difference than those of GPT-4 (Figs. 3 and 5) suggests that humans, in contrast, have more dissociable representations between vision and language.
 This may be because the human visual system was first evolutionarily refined to support embodied sensation and movement within the environment (Cisek, 2019) before communicating sensory experience to other humans through language.
+This underscores the hypothesis in cognitive science that language can be dissociable from thought (Fedorenko & Varley, 2016).

 One limitation of this work is that we use a fairly constrained domain of two-dimensional binary grids.
 It is possible results could differ on more realistic visual inputs for humans as well as GPT-4's.
 Our multimodal serial reproduction framework can easily be extended to more realistic-looking visual domains, potentially using drawing to transmit images from language (Mukherjee et al., 2023).
-Likewise, our chains were relatively short, and longer chains could be useful as a control for the initial effect of mixing.
-This can be easily addressed by deploying larger online experiments.
+This would help us understand how abstractions in human cognition emerge from transmission between people across multiple modalities.